emirhankayabas/svelte-auth/README.md

 # svelte-auth
-Account creation and login application with Svelte.
+Registering, logging in, using Svelte.